SundayJuma/Triangle-Tracker-/README.md

 ### Project By

-Sunday C Juma November, 2018.
+- Sunday C Juma, November, 2018.

 ## Setup/Installation Requirements

 - Internet connection and a web browser
 - Basic Knowledge of Github and git

-###How to Collaborate
+### How to Collaborate

-  _Login to GitHub_ Fork a GitHub repository. _Clone the forked repository to your local system._ Add a Git remote for the original repository. _Create a feature branch in which to place your changes._ Make your changes to the new branch. _Commit the changes to the branch._ Push the branch to GitHub. _Open a pull request from the new branch to the original repo._ Delete new branch after your pull request is merged.
+  - Login to GitHub
+  - Fork a GitHub repository.
+  - Clone the forked repository to your local system.
+  - Add a Git remote for the original repository.
+  - Create a new branch in which to place your changes.
+  - Make your changes to the new branch.
+  - Commit the changes to the new branch.
+  - Push the new branch to GitHub.
+  - Open a pull request from the new branch to the original repository.
+  - Delete the new branch after your pull request is merged.

+  ## Behaviour Driven Development

+  #### Website Specifications

+  1.The website will displays an **invalid input** message if a NaN (Not a Number) value is entered.

+   2.An **invalid input** message is displayed if the length of any side (a,b or c) is not entered.

+    3.The website will display a **Not a Triangle** message if the sum of any two sides of a triangle is less than or equal to the 3rd side.

+     4.The website will display a **An Equilateral Triangle** message if the value of all sides of a triangle entered are the same.

+     5.The website will display a **An Isosceles Triangle** message if any two values entered are the same and their sum is greater than the 3rd side.

+     6.The website will display a **A Scalene Triangle** message if all values entered are different and the sum of any two sides is greater than the 3rd side.

 ## Known Bugs

 There are no known bugs in this project.
-If you have any issues or have questions, ideas or concerns, contact me at [Github.com] (<https://github.com/SundayJuma>)
+If you have any issues or have questions, ideas or concerns, contact me at **https://github.com/SundayJuma**

 ## Technologies Used

--JavaScript
+- JavaScript
--Hyper Text Markup Language
+- Hyper Text Markup Language
--CSS used for styling
+- CSS used for styling
--Atom text editor
+- Atom text editor

 ## Support and contact details